Written By:

 If you want to develop a strong social media strategy, but don’t know where to start, here’s an overview of the steps you need to take to ensure your school’s social media helps achieve your institution’s business goals.

-1. The Social Media Channels You Will Leverage
+1. Multiple Social Media Channels

 It is important to include various channels in your social media strategy, especially in higher education.
 This is because each platform attracts different audiences and serves different goals.
 By using a diverse set of social media channels, institutions can reach a broader range of audiences and promote their brand and message more effectively.